reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 - All examples in this article, will make use of the newer configuration that uses `SecurityFilterChain`.
   {{% /info %}}

+### Common Use cases
-Now that we understand how the spring security defaults work, let's look at a **few commonly encountered usecases and customize the configurations** accordingly.
+Now that we understand how the spring security defaults work, let's look at a **few scenarios and customize the configurations** accordingly.

 #### 1. Customize default configuration
 ````java